 Section 4.
 Holiday Pay.

-Holiday pay shall be computed at the employee's normal day's pay (i.e., the employee's regular hourly rate of pay multiplied by the number of hours in his/her normal work day), and shall be paid for in cash.
+Holiday pay shall be computed at the employee's normal day's pay (i.e., the employee's regular hourly rate of pay multiplied by the number of hours in their normal workday), and shall be paid for in cash.
 Eligible employees who normally work less than full time shall have their holiday pay pro-rated in accordance with the following schedule:

 Hours that would have been worked during Holiday hours earned for each

 the pay period had there been no holiday holiday in the pay period

 Less than 9.5 0

 At least 9.5, but less than 19.5 1

 At least 19.5, but less than 29.5 2

 At least 29.5, but less than 39.5 3

-Hours that would have been worked during Holiday hours earned for each

-the pay period had there been no holiday holiday in the pay period

 At least 39.5, but less than 49.5 4

 At least 49.5, but less than 59.5 5

 At least 59.5, but less than 69.5 6

 At least 69.5, but less than 79.5 7

 At least 79.5 8

 Section 5.
-Holiday on a Day Off.
+Holiday on a Day Off

 When any of the above holidays fall on an employee's regularly scheduled day off, the employee shall be paid in cash at the discretion of the Appointing Authority.
 If the Appointing Authority does not choose to pay the holiday in cash, the employee may choose to receive the holiday as vacation or compensatory time.

 Section 6.
 Work on a Holiday.

 Any eligible employee who works on a holiday shall be:

-- 1) paid in cash at the employee's appropriate rate for all hours worked in addition to holiday pay provided for in Section 4 above; or, - 2) if the agency does not choose to pay the holiday in cash, the employee may choose to receive the holiday in vacation or compensatory time at the employee's appropriate overtime rate for all hours worked in addition to the holiday pay provided for in Section 4 above.
+- 1) Paid in cash at the employee's appropriate rate for all hours worked in addition to holiday pay provided for in Section 4 above; or, - 2) If the agency does not choose to pay the holiday in cash, the employee may choose to receive the holiday in vacation or compensatory time at the employee's appropriate overtime rate for all hours worked in addition to the holiday pay provided for in Section 4 above.